tomek120697/container-apps/README.md

 - [Linux Containers](http://uk.images.linuxcontainers.org/)
 - [On my website (the list includes only armhf)](https://tomek120697.pl/qnap/lxc.html)

+# Important

+After installation, some applications may be missing from the container and errors will pop up when you try to change them. __DO NOT PANIC!__ Read the warning calmly.
+This will usually be an error that some application or script cannot be found.

+For example: after installing the ubuntu (dist:focal) container, you may not be able to switch NAT to Bridge.
+An error will pop up due to resolvconf not being found.
+Just issue the install command "apt-get install resolvconf".

 ---

 ### Things I plan to do at a later date: